giuper/FOSAD22/Code/10-InnerTX/README.md

 ## Inner transactions ##

-Furthering our NIM implementation on Algorand let us consider one extra feature.
+Furthering our NIM implementation on Algorand, let us consider one extra feature.
 Now that players pay for each move it seems only fair that they receive something in return.
 Let us then modify our NIM so that each player pays a fee to the